-Baking soda: Acts as a leavening agent, helping the bread rise and become fluffy.
+Baking soda: Helps the bread rise and become light.

 Technique Tip for Perfect Corn Pone Bread